AppDaemon/appdaemon/docs/APPGUIDE.rst

 -  State Callbacks - react to a change in state
 -  Scheduler Callbacks - react to a specific time or interval
--  Event Callbacks - react to specific Home Assistant and Appdaemon events.
+-  Event Callbacks - react to specific Home Assistant and AppDaemon events.

-All callbacks allow the user to specify additional parameters to be handed to the callback via the standard Python ``**kwargs`` mechanism for greater flexibility, these additional arguments are handed to the callback as a standard Python dictionary,
+All callbacks allow users to specify additional parameters to be handed to the callback via the standard Python ``**kwargs`` mechanism for greater flexibility, these additional arguments are handed to the callback as a standard Python dictionary,